Jakob-Jorgensen/P7-Robotics/README.md

-# P7-Robotics
+# P7-Robotics Group 762
-Welcome to our Semster 7. project
+Welcome to our Mini project for the Advanced Robotic Perception Course 2024